boernerc20/SoC_Project/README.md

 </p>

 ## FPGA Board Code Functionality
 The board firmware is designed to run on the ZC702 FPGA evaluation board with a Zynq-7000 SoC.
 It integrates Ethernet communication via the lwIP TCP/IP stack and an Echo State Network (ESN) core for data processing.
-The TCP/IP stack was created by Xilinx with these files modified or created: `esn_core.h`, `esn_core.c`, `main.c`, `tcp_file.h`, `tcp_file.c`, and `tcp_perf_server.c`.
+The TCP/IP stack was created by Xilinx with these files modified or created: `esn_core.h`, `esn_core.c`, `main.c`, `tcp_file.h`,`tcp_command.h`, `tcp_command.c`, `tcp_file.c`, and `tcp_perf_server.c`.
 Below is a detailed overview of its operation:

 1. **Network Initialization**
    - **Ethernet Setup:**